xdai02/CSTL/docs/en/utils/c_str.md

 - Return
     - The substring of the specified string.
 - Note
-    - The returned string must be freed by the caller.
+    - Caller MUST free the returned string.

 - Usage